 We tend to take the Charters of Freedom for granted and hardly recognize that the Constitution was deliberately written in the present tense to make it a “living document.”
-And while these documents are all related, they each have a particular history which in its own way binds them.
-What is crucial to understand about the United States and what makes it daily a work in progress is that the nation is established on a set of principles and ideas through which people are not bound by tribe, race, religion, or language.
+While these documents are all related, they each have a unique history which helps us to understand their importance and meaning.
+Together they establish the United States' guiding principles on which people are not bound by tribe, race, religion, or language.

-In many respects, the American Revolution and subsequent War for Independence was the prodigy of the Enlightenment, that 17th century intellectual movement in Europe that sparked new ideas about humanity, science, government, human rights and reason infused with a sense of liberal nationalism.
+In many respects, the American Revolution and subsequent War for Independence were a product of the Enlightenment, the 17th-century intellectual movement in Europe that sparked new ideas about humanity, science, government, human rights and reason combined with a sense of liberal nationalism.
 The most influential European philosopher on the American Revolution was Englishman John Locke, who at the end of the 17th century expanded the notion of the social contract between those governed and those governing.
-Locke’s philosophy of the “social contract” greatly influenced Thomas Jefferson and its strains can be found throughout the Declaration of Independence.
+Locke’s philosophy of the “social contract” greatly influenced Thomas Jefferson and its influence runs throughout the Declaration of Independence.

-But Locke’s philosophy and the works of other Enlightenment thinkers also influenced many noblemen and men of privilege living in Europe in 1776.
-These individuals, some with a military pedigree, like the Marquis de Lafayette (France), Casmir Pulaski and Thaddeus Kosciusko (Poland), Johan DeKalb (Bavaria), and Friedrich Wilhelm von Steuben (Prussia) were excited and energized at the possibilities for humankind that the new United States offered to the world.
+Beyond the colonies, Locke’s philosophy and the works of other Enlightenment thinkers influenced many men of privilege living in Europe in 1776.
+These individuals, some with a military pedigree, like the Marquis de Lafayette (France), Casmir Pulaski (Poland), Thaddeus Kosciusko (Poland), Johan DeKalb (Bavaria), and Friedrich Wilhelm von Steuben (Prussia) were excited by the possibilities that the new United States offered the world.
 Many of them wanted to be part of the historical moment.
-It helped that representing the United States abroad in foreign governments, mostly operating out of Paris, was the wily and savvy Benjamin Franklin.
-Franklin would be the portal through which many of these foreign fighters found their way to the new United States.
-To be sure, the lure of a high rank in the nascent American Continental Army played a role as well, but these men must not be viewed as merely bounty hunters.
-The zeal of freedom was firmly entrenched in their hearts and minds.
+It helped that Benjamin Franklin represented the United States abroad in foreign governments, mostly operating out of Paris.
+Franklin was the portal through which many of these foreign fighters found their way to the new United States.
+The prospect of securing a high rank in the nascent American Continental Army played a role as well.
+Most importantly, the zeal of freedom was firmly entrenched in their hearts and minds.
 When news of the Declaration of Independence reached Europe, it was electrifying!

 With the Convention concluded, the delegates returned to their respective states with the document in hand and each state would hold its own separate Ratification Convention.
 Once three-quarters of the states ratified the Constitution, it would become the law of the land.
-Four of the states that had to be locks for ratification were the wealthiest and most populous: Massachusetts, New York, Pennsylvania, and Virginia.
+Four of the states that ratification depended on were the wealthiest and most populous: Massachusetts, New York, Pennsylvania, and Virginia.
 The Federalist Papers, published under the pseudonym of Publius, but written by James Madison, Alexander Hamilton, and John Jay, played a crucial role in securing the Constitution’s ratification in these lynchpin states.

-While the story may be apocryphal, it is said that as the Convention ended in September 1787 the aged Benjamin Franklin, the oldest member of the assembly and one of only a few Americans to sign both the Declaration of Independence and the Constitution, left the Pennsylvania State House and was approached by a woman who allegedly inquired, “So Dr. Franklin, what do we have?”
+It is said that as the Convention ended in September 1787, the aged Benjamin Franklin, the oldest member of the assembly and one of only a few Americans to sign both the Declaration of Independence and the Constitution, left the Pennsylvania State House and was approached by a woman who allegedly inquired, “So Dr. Franklin, what do we have?”
 “A Republic, if you can keep it” he is supposed to have replied.
 Now it is up to us.